raphaelauv/CONCURRENT-QUEUE-IPC-UNIX/README.md

 # IPC -> INTER-PROCESSUS COMMUNICATIONS

-all details in the PDF file : Rapport Projet System M1.pdf
+all details and benchmark in the PDF file : Rapport Projet System M1.pdf

 a popular exemple of POSIX IPC is -> mqueue.h